-Group Project - Case Histories: Students will work in groups assigned randomly by the instructor to present a case history to the class.
+Group Project: Each group will pick a real case or event where forensic anthropology was utilized and then create a presentation for the class.
 Topics and group member roles should be submitted to the instructor for approval by the date noted in the schedule below.
+Presentations will be recorded and uploaded to Canvas near the end of the semester so that everyone can view and comment on them.
 As part of this assignment, students will individually submit team, peer, and self-evaluations to the instructor.
-PowerPoint presentations must not exceed the time limit discussed in class, involve all group members, and include:
+Specific details and instructions will be provided in class.